Acren/AutoSettingsDocs/docs/settings.md

 To add a setting to your menu, place the widget for the desired control type from the **AutoSettings Setting Controls** category anywhere in your menu.

-> Tip: It can be nice for layout purposes to wrap settings in a new *Setting Row* widget which consists of label text and a Named Slot to contain the control widget itself (See [example project](/example-project)) but you are free to set up the layout of your menu whichever way works best for you.

 ![Image](img/image15.png)

 All settings have the following editable properties: